freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-433-steps-in-euclids-algorithm/index.md

 ---
-title: Problem 433: Steps in Euclid's algorithm
+title: Steps in Euclid's algorithm
 ---
 ## Problem 433: Steps in Euclid's algorithm